jclark/mac-pps/README.md

 - don't use PPS; just rely on timing derived from NMEA messages (Jeff claims this can achieve 1ms precision, but I think that is an illusion)
 - use Linux in a VM (e.g. using Docker) with USB pass through; this allows you to leverage Linux kernel support for PPS (I haven't tried this but it's a plausible approach)

 This repo is an attempt to provide some additional possibilities.
+This is proof-of-concept code, not production quality.
+I mostly vibe-coded it (with Claude Code).

 ## Polling modem status lines